0xliko/0xliko/README.md

 ## About Me
-I am Liko Sonexarth, full stack software engineer with 8 years of experience.
+I am full stack software engineer with 8 years of experience.
 Recently I have been doing professional work in creating dApps like DeFi and NFT martketplace using Solidity, Web3, React.js etc.

 <br>